evisalguero/evisalguero.github.io/README.md

 This is my personal/professional website.
-Built from scracth using HTML!
+Built from scratch using HTML + CSS.
+Thanks YouTube!